What is Title IX? Isn’t it the law about women and sports?

 - All relevant details that were shared with you, including any information shared with you that includes name of the Complainant (individual reported to have experienced Prohibited Conduct); name of Respondent (individual reported to have committed Prohibited Conduct); name of the Reporting Party (if different than the Complainant); name of any witnesses or individuals involved; and relevant facts including the date, time, and location of the incident.

 What if I am not sure if it is Prohibited Conduct or it occurred “off campus”?

-- Report it through Report a Concern, https://www.umw.edu/concerns/ or by contacting the Title IX Coordinator, Stefanie Lucas-Waverly (email@example.com); the Deputy Title IX Coordinator for Employees, Terri Arthur (firstname.lastname@example.org); or the Deputy Title IX Coordinator for Students, Crystal Rawls (email@example.com).
+- Report it through Report a Concern, https://www.umw.edu/concerns/ or by contacting the Director of Compliance and Title IX/ADA Coordinator, Ruth Davison (email@example.com).
+Or Deputy Title IX Coordinator for Employees (Terri Arthur (firstname.lastname@example.org)) or Deputy Title IX Coordinator for Students (Brandy Ellard (email@example.com)).